Chez Élec-Tonic vous avez:

 Pour une personne qui a Parkinson est ce conseillé ou au contraire ?

-Leopold on
+Leopold THE

-Leave a comment
+Let a comment

-Please note, comments must be approved before they are published.
+Please note that the comments must be approved before their publication.